 One more danger emanating from the Qatar Airways email scam is that in case the user has clicked on the booby-trapped link, they may have unknowingly triggered a malware contamination chain.
 The perpetrating code can be anything from sneaky spyware to a backdoor that will allow the crooks to access the computer any time.
 This is why it’s strongly recommended to check the system for possible threats.

-The extermination of malicious entities that may accompany the Qatar Airways email scam can be efficiently accomplished with reliable security software.
+The extermination of Qatar Airways fake can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option